 One indication of the reliability of the main indicators in this bulletin can be obtained by monitoring the size of revisions.
-These summary measures are available in the Regional labour market sampling variability spreadsheet (61 Kb Excel sheet) available with this bulletin and show the size of revisions over the last 5 years.
+These summary measures are available in the regional labour market sampling variability spreadsheet (128 Kb Excel sheet) and show the size of revisions over the last 5 years.

-The revised data itself may be subject to sampling or other sources of error.
+The revised data may be subject to sampling or other sources of error.
 Our standard presentation is to show 5 years worth of revisions (that is, 60 observations for a monthly series, 20 for a quarterly series).
 Further information on the quality of and methods for workforce jobs estimates can be found in the summary quality report (295.4 Kb Pdf).